McChuck18/test_app_7/README.md

 # README

-Complete Ruby on Rails Developer by Chuck
+Complete Ruby on Rails Developer by Chuck Bright